 Social media is embedded in most of our daily lives today, few will dispute that.
 Adults are known to have at least a Facebook profile, while teens are known to have all the social media accounts under the sun–but what are the effects of this?
-New studies are showing that unfettered social media use may be harmful to teens, especially a daughter with low self esteem.
+New studies are showing that unfettered social media use may be harmful to teens, especially a child with low self esteem.

 Study shows Instagram is most harmful to mental health

 Instagram is one of the most popular social media platforms in the world with over 700 million users.
 The app is centered on photos users post; other users can comment and “like” the post if they choose.